The Farm

 Our Methods

+While we are not USDA Certified Organic, we follow the guidelines set forth by the National Organic Program.
 Our farming practices are based on responsible and sustainable agriculture and land stewardship.
 We are committed to the thoughtful management of the land, soils, and other natural resources so that we and our community may continue to enjoy them for generations to come.
-We use sustainable soil-building practices and natural fertilizers; we do not use synthetic fertilizers, pesticides, or herbicides.
+We use sustainable soil-building practices, natural fertilizers, and reduced tillage methods and do not use synthetic fertilizers, pesticides, or herbicides.